Awards & Recognition

-Dr. Charles Hart, our Victim Services Program Manager has been honoured for his work in sexual violence prevention.
+Dr. Charles Hart, former Victim Services Program Manager was honoured for his work in sexual violence prevention.
 He was recognized with a Government of Alberta 'Inspiration Award' at a ceremony in Calgary on November 13, 2015.
 The award was presented by the Minister of Human Services, the Honourable Irfan Sabir.

 Thank you to Dr. Hart for your dedication and effort towards the Victim Services Program, and congratulations on your award!